codepath/android_guides/Implementing-Pull-to-Refresh-Guide.md

 ## Using SwipeRefreshLayout

 [SwipeRefreshLayout](https://developer.android.com/reference/android/support/v4/widget/SwipeRefreshLayout.html) is a ViewGroup that can hold only one scrollable view as a child.
-This can be either a `ScrollView` or an `AdapterView` such as a `ListView`.
+This can be either a `ScrollView` or an `AdapterView` such as a `ListView` or a `RecyclerView`.

 **Note:** This layout only exists within more recent versions of support-v4 as [explained in this post](http://stackoverflow.com/a/23325011/313399).
 Edit your `app/build.gradle` file to include a support library later than version 19: